calofmijuck/blog/_posts/lecture-notes/modern-cryptography/2023-11-07-sigma-protocols.md

   folder: assets/img/posts/lecture-notes/modern-cryptography
 ---

 The previous [3-coloring example](../2023-11-02-zkp-intro/#example-3-coloring) certainly works as a zero knowledge proof, but is quite slow, and requires a lot of interaction.
-There are efficient protocols for interactive proofs, we will study sigma protocols.
+We will now turn our attention to **sigma protocols**, which offer a more efficient framework for interactive proofs.

 ## Sigma Protocols